ShiftLeftSecurity/sbt-ci-release-early/readme.md

 ## Setup for Sonatype / Maven central
 Sonatype central (which syncs to maven central) imposes additional constraints on the published artifacts, so the setup becomes a little more involved.
 These steps assume you're using github actions, but it'd be similar on other build servers.

-### Sonatype account
+### Sonatype central account
-If you don't have a Sonatype account yet, follow the instructions in https://central.sonatype.org/pages/ossrh-guide.html to create one.
+If you don't have a Sonatype account yet, follow the instructions in https://central.sonatype.org/register/central-portal/ to create one.

 ### build.sbt
 In your `build.sbt` do *not* define the `version` setting and ensure the following settings *are* configured: